kmohammedsu/ph4/readme.md

 Cluster 1 shows a steady decline in death rates, suggesting effective health reforms, growing investment, or economic development.
 This is a major success story.

-Cluster 0 remains mostly flat — it may have already optimized many systems and hit a performance plateau.
+Cluster 0 remains mostly flat-it may have already optimized many systems and hit a performance plateau.

-Cluster 3 initially improved but shows a reversal around 2020 — likely due to COVID-19, economic crisis, or governance failure.
+Cluster 3 initially improved but shows a reversal around 2020-likely due to COVID-19, economic crisis, or governance failure.

 Cluster 2 is alarming: already high death rates got even worse post-2019.
 This may signal that these countries lacked the resilience to respond to global shocks.

 This time series brings urgency to the analysis.
-While some regions thrive, others are backsliding — and that demands global attention.
+While some regions thrive, others are backsliding-and that demands global attention.

 ### Hierarchical Clustering Dendrograms
 ![cc2aa9c3-e5ae-4ee4-9109-8563d1760a8d.png](attachment:78ad4527-2d65-4557-bf42-92fd03c5dc43.png)